Red String Bracelet Meaning

 Which hand do you wear a bracelet for good luck?

 The hand on which you wear a bracelet for good luck may depend on the culture or spiritual practice.
-In some traditions, the bracelet is worn on the left hand, associated with receiving, while in others, it's worn on the right hand, associated with giving.
+In some traditions, the bracelet is worn on the left hand, associated with receiving, while in others, it's worn on the right wrist, associated with giving.

 Can a Catholic wear a red string bracelet?